+c.
 Shutdown

 Two buttons (UPS, SYSTEM) shall provide the means for the user to shut down the inverter and transfer the load to bypass or shut down the entire system.
-Push buttons shall be provided to trip the battery breaker and the input trap.
+Push buttons are also provided to trip the battery breaker and the input trap.